 Latest update, August 2014:

-Following the death of Frank Lautenberg and Carl Levin's retirement announcment, only one Jewish senator will be facing reelection in 2014, one senator whose seat is going to be highly contested.
-So minus 3 or 4 would be a reasonable projection (that is, unless a replacement for the retiring/losing/deceased candidates will also be Jewish, but that's an unlikely scenario).
+Following the death of Frank Lautenberg and Carl Levin's retirement announcment, only one Jewish senator will be facing reelection in 2014.
+Al Franken is leading his race, so minus 2-3 would be a reasonable projection (that is, unless a replacement for the retiring/losing/deceased candidates will also be Jewish, but that's an unlikely scenario).

 Facing reelection in 2014: